whosonfirst/whosonfirst-properties/properties/statoids/README.md

 Most recent census figures available.
 Where no census is available, most recent estimates available.
 When subdivisions split, often shows a cross-reference to the other fragment.

+## population_date

+A value derived from Statoids that signifies the date at which the population value was gathered.
+The value follows the _YYYY-MM-DD_ format.

 ## statoid

 Level-3 hierarchical administrative subdivision code, defined by Statoids, used as a primary key for this table.